x

 Jason Wheeler

-Jason Wheeler is a news anchor, editor of Right on the Money, and co-host of the Y'all-itics Texas political podcast at WFAA in Dallas, TX.
+Jason Wheeler is the creator of Right on the Money, co-host of the Y'all-itics Texas political podcast, and is a news anchor at WFAA in Dallas, TX.

 Jason Wheeler

-Jason Wheeler is a news anchor, editor of Right on the Money, and co-host of the Y'all-itics Texas political podcast at WFAA in Dallas, TX.
+Jason Wheeler is the creator of Right on the Money, the co-host of the Y'all-itics Texas political podcast, and is a news anchor at WFAA in Dallas, TX.

-Jason has been recognized with a RTDNA/NEFE Excellence in Personal Finance Reporting Award, two Edward R. Murrow Awards, three Emmy Awards, a State Bar of Texas Gavel Award, & multiple Texas Associated Press Awards.
+Jason has been recognized with a RTDNA/NEFE Excellence in Personal Finance Reporting Award, three Edward R. Murrow Awards, four Emmy Awards, a State Bar of Texas Gavel Award, & multiple Texas Associated Press Awards.

 1) Who are you?
 I was born in Texas City, and some of my favorite childhood memories are at the beaches on nearby Galveston Island.
 My sister and I were raised by a single mother, with a lot of help from a raucous, humorous, interesting group of characters that included great-grandparents, grandparents, aunts, uncles, cousins, and my mother’s co-workers.
 My mom is a paramedic.
 She taught us all about compassion and work ethic.
 Both of those things have helped me a lot.
 I worked multiple jobs to pay for my education at University of Houston, where I earned a degree in Radio/Television journalism.
 I landed my first TV job in El Paso, followed by stints in Pittsburgh, San Antonio, Miami, Austin, and then Dallas.
 I’ve moved a lot!
 But I have some great friends and memories spread out all over the place now.
-My career has taken me on some phenomenal adventures from the Amazon rainforest to the presidential campaign trail to the decks of aircraft carriers at sea to a front row view of space shuttle launches to the vortexes of many hurricanes.
-The work has been sometimes grueling, sometimes gut-wrenching, and often exciting.
+My career has taken me on some phenomenal adventures from the Amazon rainforest to the presidential campaign trail to the decks of aircraft carriers at sea to a front row view of space shuttle launches and inside way too many hurricanes.
+The work has been sometimes grueling or gut-wrenching, and often exciting and rewarding.

 I fell in love with a fellow reporter during my time in El Paso.
 But then, of course, I moved.
-But we made it work and eventually we got married.
+We made it work and eventually got married.
 We have two daughters who are my greatest purpose in life.

 As a journalist and during my time off, I am always looking for any opportunity to travel.
 I am intent on seeing every corner of the world.
-I need to read more books.
-I do consume volumes of newspaper articles, professional papers, studies, and magazine features.
-I am a yogi, an avid swimmer, a hiker, a cyclist, an absolute lover of tennis, an inline skater, and a pretty darn good cook (though my grilling/smoking still needs improvement).
+I'm an audio book guy, but I read volumes of newspaper articles, professional papers and studies.
+I like anything to do with animals and nature.
+I am a yogi, an absolute lover of tennis, a pickleball player, an avid swimmer, a hiker, a cyclist, an inline skater, and a great cook (though my grilling/smoking still needs improvement).

-Above all, my most important calling is to be the dad I would have wanted.
+Above all, my most important calling is being a dad.

 3) What do you like about working at WFAA?
 I like that WFAA takes chances and tries new things.
 When I want to tell a story a different way, this place encourages me to think outside the box and experiment.
-It has made me take more responsibility and grow in what I do.
-I am the regular liaison with our partners at the Dallas Business Journal.
-We work together to produce content about this community that you just don’t see in other places.
-Not only do I get to innovate and tell stories my way, but I also get to do things I haven’t yet done in my two-decades working in television—like producing a 30-minute documentary.
-I always hear from people who have watched WFAA for a long, long time.
+Not only do I get to innovate and tell stories my way, but I also get to do things I hadn't previously done--like podcasting, producing a 30-minute documentary, and creating half-hour Right on the Money specials.
+I always hear from people who have watched WFAA for a long time.
 This station has such a history, such a legacy.
-The great thing is, I think we’re maintaining the principles that made this station great, but changing it just enough to make it new and fresh and as relevant as it has ever been even in a time when there are more choices and more noise out there than ever before.
+The great thing is, I think we’re maintaining the principles that made this station great, but changing it just enough to keep it as relevant as it has ever been even in a time when there is more competition out there than ever before.

 Speaker Request: Click Here